The best lenses used for car photography are the ones with a focal length between 35 mm and 85 mm.

 Sigma 35mm F1.4 Art

 As far as the build is concerned, the Signa 35mm lens is quite sturdy and feels good in the hands.
-The metal body makes the lens great for those looking for a durable lens.
+The metal body makes the lens great for those looking for durability.

 Moreover, the lens offers fast auto-focus thanks to the hypersonic motor that also keeps it quiet.
-The accuracy of auto-focus is also great.
+The accuracy of auto-focus will make you satisfied as well.

 The best thing is, you get a high-quality, sturdy lens at a lower price than its competitors.